jaohara/portfolio-backend/README.md

 # Portfolio Backend

-The Express server backend for my React porfolio.
+The Express server backend for my React porfolio, made using JavaScript and SQL.